Pawn Stars Address in Las Vegas, NV & Shop Hours

 The store’s phone number is: (702) 385-7912

 Originally opened by the Old Man in 1988, The Gold & Silver Pawn Shop building has undergone several expansions over the years, to the point where it is now 15,000 square feet.
 This sounds large, until you are inside with one of the four to five thousand customers/sightseers who visit Pawn Stars shop daily.

 Pawn Stars Las Vegas Store Hours

 As you always see from the show and the signage, the pawn shop is open 24 hours a day, however you can’t get inside the store 24 hours a day.

-The inside of the store is open from 9 a.m. to 9 p.m., seven days a week.
-From 9 at night, to 9 a.m., the store operates a walk-up window.
-You cannot get inside the store after 9 p.m.
+The inside of the store is open from 10 AM to 5:30 PM, seven days a week.
+At night, the store operates a walk-up window.

 Having visited the Pawn Stars shop personally, I would suggest you get there early if you want to get inside to check out the store.
 Wait times of an hour or more with lines of hundreds of people are common.
-However my wife and I had a very short wait of less than five minutes when we arrived there at around 9:30 a.m.
+However my wife and I had a very short wait of less than five minutes when we arrived there just before opening.

 It’s unlikely you’ll catch Rick Harrison, Corey or Chumlee working behind the counter, (“the Old Man” died in 2018), as filming is reportedly done only a few hours during weekday.
 Nevertheless, a visit to the Pawn Stars address is definitely a fun way to spend some time away from the casinos while on your next visit in Las Vegas.